godotengine/godot-docs/tutorials/rendering/texture_streaming.rst

 Streaming reacts to what has already been rendered, so right after a scene load or a teleport within a scene, textures are still at low resolution and increase in quality over the next frames.
-To minimize visual disruptions you can call :ref:`flush_texture_streaming() <class_TextureStreaming_method_flush_texture_streaming>` to complete all pending streaming work immediately, ignoring any throttling.
+To minimize visual disruptions, you can call :ref:`flush_texture_streaming() <class_TextureStreaming_method_flush_texture_streaming>` to complete all pending streaming work immediately, ignoring any throttling.
 It then emits :ref:`flush_completed <class_TextureStreaming_signal_flush_completed>` when